saikoneru/NMT_Localization/README.md

 # Analyzing Challenges in Neural Machine Translation for Software Localization
 ## Documentation for reproducing experiments and/or scraping PO files from Github Repositories
 ### Overview
+- Disambiguation Test Set
 - Requirements
 - Downloading WMT data
 - Tokenizing and BPE (Pre-training WMT)
 - Scraping and Parsing GIT po files
 - Creating Context appended data sets ( + Tokenize, BPE, Preprocess)
 - Training and Evaulating models (All)

+## Disambiguation Test Set
+The file 'data/test_disamb/en_de.disambiguation' contains the final human annotated test data (95 sentence pairs).

+Each string contains the source, target and the link to the PO file (github repository) in the following format

+'source', 'target', 'PO file'

 ## Requirements
 Create a new conda environment by importing the `Kontextmt.yml` file
 ```sh